ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/style.md

 #### Code acceptance

-<a href="/docs/v5.7/reference/guidelines.html#cla" target="_blank">After the CLA</a> is in place and the code has gone through automated testing, developers will take a look and comment on the pull request.
+[After the CLA](/docs/v5.7/reference/guidelines.html#cla) is in place and the code has gone through automated testing, developers will take a look and comment on the pull request.
 If all is well and acceptable, your code will be ready for merging into the central development branch.

 #### Coding style

 Whether you're writing new code or fixing bugs in existing code, please follow the Mbed OS coding style.

-Mbed OS follows the <a href="https://en.wikipedia.org/wiki/Indent_style#K.26R_style" target="_blank">K&R style</a>, with at least two exceptions (which can be found in the list below the code sample).
+Mbed OS follows the [K&R style](https://en.wikipedia.org/wiki/Indent_style#K.26R_style), with at least two exceptions (which can be found in the list below the code sample).

 ##### Code sample